rayyungdev/resumebuilder-ui/README.md

               - Header Font Size
               - Body Font Size
               - Title Font Size
+    - Things to fix:
-    - Also will need to publish my personal yaml file
+      - Convert the yaml file into dynamodb
+      - Create a method in resume builder to pull the data from dynamodb